 You’ve heard all the hype about diversity, right?
 That’s because diversity is beautiful.

-They want you to dislike yourself.
-They want to convince you that you’ll love yourself more (or at all) when you look like the models in the pictures.
-Perfection.
+The media and the marketers want you to dislike yourself.
+They want to convince you that you’ll love yourself more (or at all) when you look like the models in the pictures, what they call perfection.

 “Gravity don’t mean too much to me.

 These pigs are after me,